-- There was overall agreement that the City is well-positioned to attract economic activity and improve its competitiveness in the long term; however, it was expressed that a lack of vacant, shovel-ready employment land is preventing successful attraction efforts - Stakeholders generally agreed that there is demand for employment land in Niagara Falls, following a "build it and they will come" mentality.
-Stakeholders generally agreed that there is demand for employment land in Niagara Falls, following a "build it and they will come" mentality.
+- There was overall agreement that the City is well-positioned to attract economic activity and improve its competitiveness in the long term; however, it was expressed that a lack of vacant, shovel-ready employment land is preventing successful attraction efforts - Stakeholders generally agreed that there is demand from the G.T.H.A. for employment land in Niagara Falls, following a "build it and they will come" mentality.
 In order to capitalize on the above characteristics and avoid missed opportunities in attracting businesses and emerging industries, there is a consistent need for varied types of Employment Areas (e.g. size, location, configuration, amenities, etc.), but more specifically there is a need for large, serviced, and developable Employment Areas. - In order to capitalize on the above characteristics and avoid missed opportunities in attracting businesses and emerging industries, there is a consistent need for varied types of Employment Areas (e.g. size, location, configuration, amenities, etc.), but more specifically there is a need for large, serviced, and developable Employment Areas. - The final key theme discussed among stakeholders focused on the types of employment the City can attract through its Employment Areas as well as the nature of industrial parcels required to accommodate these target industries.